isotope-crypto/urx-isotope-cpuminer/README.md

 #### UBUNTU 18.04 LINUX ARCH NOTE:
 Use your respective architecture per your processor's instruction set!
+Don't know?
+You can just run in a terminal: lscpu

 64Bit name	|		Compile flags		|	Arch name
 ------------ | -------------| -------------